-The sun has been the most energy-efficient power source in the solar system for about 4.6 billion years running!
-Clean and renewable energy sources such as solar and wind are becoming increasingly popular, which is great for the environment, but you may be wondering “how does it work?”
+The sun has been the most energy-efficient power source in the solar system for about 4.6 billion years and counting.
+Clean and renewable energy sources such as solar and wind are becoming increasingly popular, which is great for the environment.
+However, you may be wondering “how does it work?”

-We’re glad you asked.
-The decision to install a home solar panel system depends on several factors — all unique to your individual situation.
-But here are some key considerations that apply across the board to help you get started:
+We’re glad you asked!
+Here are some key considerations that apply across the board to help you get started:

-You’ll likely still be connected to the electric grid.
+You’ll still be connected to the electric grid.

 Your solar panel system can’t operate independently of the electric grid unless it’s specifically designed to provide backup power.
-If there’s limited to no sunlight, you’ll need to be connected to the grid to get electricity.
-Also, most solar panels shut off during power outages as a safety precaution.
+Regardless of the sunlight levels, you’ll need to be connected to the grid.
+Also, all solar panels that are connected to the grid shut off during power outages as a safety precaution.

 You could be compensated.